choidaedae/negative-prompt-reformulation/README.md

 The whole code consists of modified DDIM scheduler (to integrate CFG++), pipeline, and notebook file.
 If you want to quickly start, just run 'run.ipynb'.

+## Results
+You can check whole results with 13 prompts and 5 seeds in [HERE](https://drive.google.com/file/d/17o5q9R3MI_MvwVhS425eqbkYskHjUgol/view?usp=sharing).

+Prompts are in run.ipynb, so you can refer it when you test generation with you own guidance scale.

 ## Materials and Further Reading